FedeDP/libmodule/docs/src/map.rst

 .. c:function:: map_put(m, key, val)

-  Put a value inside hashmap.
+  Put a value inside hashmap. |br|
+  If key is already present, old value will be updated (and, if dtor is set, destroyed).
+Note that if new value and old value are the same pointer, nothing will be done.

   :param m: pointer to map_t
   :param key: key for this value